-This take on the classic Russian blini recipe is easier, faster and just as delicious!
+This take on the classic Russian buckwheat blini recipe is easier, faster and just as delicious!
 Serve blini as an elegant appetizer with smoked salmon or caviar, or on a fun brunch platter with butter, maple syrup, jam and fresh fruit.

 Buckwheat blini are a traditional yeasted pancake from Russia.
 The light buckwheat batter, featuring whipped egg whites, is cooked into silver-dollar sized pancakes and served with sour cream and caviar.
+For a fun appetizer or brunch offering, use them on our Smoked Salmon Platter.

 My version simplifies the process, using baking powder and baking soda instead of yeast.
 This simple swap streamlines the process, which means this recipe is ready in just 30 minutes.
-Additionally, for a fluffier cake with more lift, I combine the dense buckwheat flour with all-purpose flour.
+Additionally, for a fluffier cake with more lift, we combine the dense buckwheat flour with all-purpose flour.
 To make these gluten-free, use oat flour or a 1:1 gluten-free flour blend.

 Often times you’ll find buckwheat blini served as an appetizer with smoked salmon, cream cheese, capers, fresh dill, chives or minced shallot.
 Assembled as an open-faced sandwich, blini make a great holiday appetizer or brunch spread.
 Let your imagination run wild with topping ideas!
 Below are a few ideas of how you can serve blini.